agankin/Bee-Hive/README.md

 #### Enumerating computations

-Enqueued computations are instances of HiveTask&lt;TRequest, TResult&gt;.
-Hive Queue implements IReadOnlyCollection&lt;HiveTask&lt;TRequest, TResult&gt;&gt; to allow enumeration of Hive Tasks.
-Hive Queues contain only pending or currently executed Hive Tasks.
-Once a Hive Task completes it gets removed from the Hive Queue.
+Enqueued computations are represented by instances of HiveTask&lt;TRequest, TResult&gt;.
+Queues implement IReadOnlyCollection&lt;HiveTask&lt;TRequest, TResult&gt;&gt; and allow enumeration of queued Hive Tasks.
+Queues contain only pending or currently executed Tasks.
+Once a Hive Task completes it gets removed from the owning Queue.

 The example of Hive Tasks enumeration: